Have you ever dreamed of a way to knit that’s fast, easy, and has minimum hand movement? Enter Portuguese knitting!

 In your right hand, hold your work.
 In your left, hold the empty needle.

-If you want to try your hand at the Portuguese knitting technique, then this book, Portuguese Knitting: A historical & practical guide to traditional Portuguese Methods, with 20 inspirational projects, by Rosa Pomar, is an excellent choice.
+If you want to try your hand at the Portuguese knitting technique, then this book is an excellent choice.

 Containing history and interesting information in this well-researched manual, it also includes 20 projects to try your hand at this technique of knitting.Click to Learn More / Buy from Amazon